-Notre Dame also has a direct enroll exchange program at Peking University in which accepted students can directly enroll in both Chinese and English courses taught at PKU.
+Notre Dame has a direct enroll exchange program at Peking University in which accepted students can directly enroll in both Chinese and English courses taught at PKU.
+The Beijing program is strongly recommended for Chinese majors.
+Detailed program information is available from the Study Abroad website.